Hills Like White Elephants: Symbolism

 The title "Hills Like White Elephants" is a symbol within Hemingway's short story that requires analysis to depict its meaning and relevance to the story as well.
 Repetition of words and phrases is a common trait found within Hemingway's short story, a habit that is not done without cause.
 This was done in an attempt to emphasize importance on certain matters, such as he does with the title of the story.
 Within the story, Hemingway makes "two references to the whiteness of the hills and four to them as white elephants".
 The most common belief as to the meaning of this reference has to do with color comparisons used throughout the story.
 In correlation with the drink "absinthe" as mentioned above, there is believed to be a contrast of joy and sorrow between the black licorice of the alcoholic drink and the whiteness of the hills.
 This can also be contrasted with the comparison between the white hills and the dry, brown countryside that represents the same joy and sorrow as the former.
-However, the true meaning of the title does not become fully known until the topic of getting an abortion is revealed between the couple, as the man states, it's an "awfully simple question... not really an operation at all... just to let the air in".
+However, the true meaning of the title does not become fully known until the topic of getting an abortion is revealed between the couple, as the man states, it's an "awfully simple operation... not really an operation at all... just to let the air in".
 It is then understood that the use of the term "white elephants" may in fact be a reference to the white elephant sale.
 It's a sale put together through the donation of unwanted gifts, making the reader believe that this may be correlating with the act of getting an abortion.
 It could also mean the literal translation of elephant in the room meaning something painfully obvious that is not to be spoken about or referenced.
 "Elephant in the room" is a term used mainly by couples having a relationship crisis or difficulty including break-ups, divorce, cheating, marriage, adoption, or abortion.
 This is viewed differently between the couple.
 The child is seen "as simply a white elephant to the man" to be rid of, whereas the woman only sees it as this due to the father's views.